cbboyan/solverpy/README.md

-# `solverpy`: Automated Solver Interface for Python
+# `solverpy`: Python Interface for Automated Solvers

 `solverpy` is a Python package implementing a common interface to launch an automated logic solver from Python and process its output.
 Currently supported solvers are: